Thewbi/armos/LessonXX_USB/README.md

 ## Log of driver output

 I modified the driver to print logging messages to UART.
-The the build of the [input01](https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/input01.html) was modified to not use the precompiled version of the CSUD driver library but the custom compiled version that contains the additional log statements.
+The makefile of the [input01](https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/input01.html) example was modified to not use the precompiled version of the CSUD driver library but the custom compiled version that contains the additional log statements.

 Also for log messages to appear on UART, the [input01](https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/input01.html) example was modified.
 For that, a uart.s file was added to the input01 example and in uart.s the function LogPrint() is implement and it makes use of the writeCharacter() function to output a string of a predefined length to UART.

-The CSUD driver calls LogPrint() for logging but it does not provied an implementation.
-The host operating system hast to provide an implementation of LogPrint().
-The linker will combine the driver and the operating system and the call is made to the correct LogPrint() function implementation.
+The CSUD driver calls LogPrint() for logging but it does not provide a implementation for LogPrint().
+Instead, the host operating system hast to provide a implementation of LogPrint().
+The implementation can log to whatever target it wants.
+It could log to a file, to UART, to dmesg, to the network, ...
+In this cas LogPrint() logs the message to UART.

+The linker will combine the driver and the operating system implementation which then calls the correct LogPrint() function implementation.

-The code is horrible but I am a beginner with assembly so have mercy:
+The code for the UART LogPrint() is horrible but I am a beginner in assembly programming so please have mercy.

 ```ASM
 /* Check if another character can be written and if the fifo is empty, write the character */